 Gig : Georgie Fame – Rosemoor Gardens, Torrington 25th May

 Book: Stuart Cosgrove’s “Memphis ’68: The Tragedy Of Southern Soul”

 Disappointments of the year for me were the new Suede album “The Blue Hour”, which I’ve persevered long and hard with but just can’t get into, the fabulous John Grant’s “Love Is Magic” which is just hard work and not up to his usual very high standard.
 And Morrissey.

 Anyway, enough of this bollocks here’s the Top 20 – a Spotify playlist of which you can listen to below.

 20: JONATHAN JEREMIAH – Good Day (PIAS)

 As I was previously unaware of his presence, it came as a surprise to me that “Good Day” is North London-based singer/ songwriter Jonathan Jeremiah’s fourth studio album.
 Jeremiah possesses a warm, soulful voice which has more than a hint of John Martyn about it.
 This voice is perfectly showcased on the album’s title track and opening single; a gorgeous slice of summery soul which, for me, was one of the tracks of the year.
-Other album highlights include “Deadweight”, a seven-minute epic, apparently inspired by the Lee Hazlewood & Nancy Sinatra classic “Some Velvet Morning” and “U-Bahn (It’s Not Too Late For Us)”, a track that sounds like a lost 1970s classic that Glen Campbell never recorded.
+Other album highlights include “Deadweight”, a seven-minute epic, apparently inspired by the Lee Hazlewood & Nancy Sinatra epic “Some Velvet Morning” and “U-Bahn (It’s Not Too Late For Us)”, a track that sounds like a lost 1970s classic that Glen Campbell would have recorded.

 19: TARA MILTON WITH THE BOY AND MOON – Serpentine Waltz (Boy & Moon Recordings)